gigadr3w/github-issues-to-csv/README.md

-# github-issues-to-csv
+# Github Issues to .csv
-A python script to download all repository issues and write them into a csv file
+A python script to download all user/company defined, repository issues and write them into a csv file